ShreshthiTayal/Java/README.md

 2. Reverse the String as stringinrev.java
 3. 1st and Last Occurence of element in a String as occurenceinstr.java
 4. Array is Sorted or not as sortedArray.java
+5. Move all 'x' at the end of the String as moveAllxAtEnd.java
+6. Remove Duplicates in the String as removeDuplicates.java